Root number bias for newforms: Introduction

 Subsquently, these results were extended to the case of cubes of squarefree levels by \cite{PQ} ($k > 2$) and \cite{LPW} ($k \ge 2$, which also considers Hilbert modular forms).
 The methods in those papers are much more involved, and use Petersson and Jacquet--Zagier trace formulas, respectively.
+Here we explicitly compute the trace of $W_N$ on $S_k^\new(N)$ for arbitrary $(N,k)$, which yields the following.